carblue/acos5/README.md

 The driver may be "configured" to include code for: User consent to use an RSA private key: A dialog window (provided by IUP) pops up every time when an RSA private key is requested to be used for sign, decrypt, unwrap.
 I recommend to use this feature for enhanced security, more in file   [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md"), referring to 'iup_user_consent'.
 It's just not mandatory due to the required additional installation, required editing of acos5_external/acos5/build.rs and editing opensc.conf: iup_user_consent_enabled = yes; the latter allows to have that feature compiled in, but disable it temporarily e.g. for pkcs11-tool --test  where it would be tedious to approve each RSA key usage.
 The pre-built IUP binaries are easy to install on Linux via sudo ./install (check for all dependencies satisfied with ldd libiup.so), or as usual, compile from sources.

+For CryptoMate EVO, this is required: Either libccid from https://salsa.debian.org/rousseau/CCID  version 1.4.34 - 24 January 2021  or upwards (which is probably not included in current distro packages),  or from https://github.com/acshk/acsccid, minimum version v1.1.7 (24/7/2019)

 This repo builds 2 dll/shared object libraries:
 - libacos5.so/dylib/dll, which is a mandatory one, the driver in the narrow sense, and